olimpiadi-informatica/make-templates/README.md

 # make-templates

-This is a simple python-based tool generating solution templates (containing code for reading input and writing output), for tasks in either the Italian-yaml format for CMS or in the Terry format.
+This is a simple python-based tool generating solution templates (containing code for reading input and writing output), for tasks in either the yaml format for CMS or in the Terry format.

 ### Targets